BrickEater/calculator/README.md

 # calculator

+10/02/2023:
+After looking at the instructions for the project I became annoyed because the way it asks you to do it doesn't consider order of operation and I'm not about that life.
+I am just going to move on instead of doing all this extra work.
+THE PROJECT IS DONE

 08/02/2023:
 Finally finished the calculator.
 It is functional but I haven't done much testing and I don't think I will.
 I can only see it breaking if I put too many digits inter any of the operands or the result is too large.
 It would force the div to flex and that would look dumb.
 To Do: